A 60 kg Skydiver Moving at Terminal Speed

 Terminal speed is a crucial concept in understanding the physics of skydiving.
 It represents the balance between the force of gravity and air resistance and determines the constant velocity that a skydiver reaches during freefall.
 By understanding the factors that affect terminal speed, skydivers can control their descent and enjoy a safe and exhilarating experience.

-Read Post How much does a skydiving simulator cost
+Read Post What does it feel like on a tandem skydiving

 Leave a Reply